 If you have other children who are healthy, remember that they are also in a difficult position.
-Healthy sibling of a handicapped child also needs your attention, love and care.
+Healthy siblings of a handicapped child also need your attention, love and care.
 Try to find some time to be there for the rest of your family.

 You are not alone – there are many associations gathering parents of handicapped children and you can find many Internet forums where people, who are in a similar situation, share their experience.
 Maybe getting in touch with them will help you with your difficult situation.
 Maybe your experience will help someone else.

 Your child loves you in an unreserved way – remember that the only things it requires to be happy are your acceptance, your presence, your care and the sense of security that you give to your child.

 If your child has urinary incontinence ensure its comfort by using incontinence management products dedicated for children, or use the smallest sizes of absorbent products dedicated for adults.
 In order to see which products will be the best for your child click here.